abdeljalil-salhi/leetcode/II. MEDIUM/1438. Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit/README.md

 - Finally, `longest` contains the length of the longest subarray found where the absolute difference between any two elements is less than or equal to `limit`.
 Return `longest` as the result.

-This code efficiently finds the longest subarray meeting the given condition using a sliding window approach with two deques to track maximum and minimum values, achieving a time complexity of O(n).
+This code efficiently finds the longest subarray meeting the given condition using a sliding window approach with two deques to track maximum and minimum values, achieving a time complexity of $O(n)$.